Google Logo

 Injury and accident

 Motocross is fast, physically demanding and extremely challenging.
 The combination of factors means accidents happen.
 Even if you avoid accidents, the high-impact nature of riding means injuries are not uncommon.
+If you want a better understanding of the risks involved, it can help to look at how dangerous motocross is compared to other sports and what that means in real-world terms.
 Even slight strains and sprains can affect your performance and impact your enjoyment.
-So it pays to have specialist insurance that ensures you can access appropriate medical care quickly and easily.
+So it pays to have specialist motocross insurance that ensures you can access appropriate medical care quickly and easily.

 Liability insurance